 Da Vinci's Demons

 David Goyer's fantastical take on the life of Leonardo returns for its second season on Saturday, March 22nd.
 A good portion of this season is set in South America.
-The show has also been extended to ten episodes from eight for the first season, and both a new trailer (geoblocked in some countries) and three photos from the new season have gone online as well.
+The show has also been extended to ten episodes from eight for the first season, and three photos from the new season have gone online.

 Though a specific date for the new series has yet to be set, Starz is aiming for a third quarter airing.
 Also, and though it's not official yet, CEO Chris Albrecht says he "would be shocked if we didn’t do the second book" indicating a second season is almost a certainty.